-The most common bacteria used in probiotics are Lactobacillus and Bifidobacterium, although you may also find names like Enterococcus, Streptococcus, and Escherichia.
-These names refer to the family of bacteria.
+The most common bacteria’s genera used in probiotic products are Lactobacillus and Bifidobacterium, although you may also find names like Enterococcus, Streptococcus, and Escherichia.
+These names refer to the family of bacteria (the genus).
 Think of it as your last name – there are many members of your family with the same last name, and although you may all be related, you all act very differently.

 That’s where species and strain come in – it gives us the specifics on who we’re talking about.

 Choosing a probiotic that works means finding a probiotic that has research supporting the specific person, not just the ‘last name.’

 Many companies use ‘borrowed’ science on the strains, but don’t do any research on the finished product, so they can’t be clear on how all the strains work together.
 If you aren’t sure whether or not a company has the science to support their finished product, just ask them.
 If a company has invested in the research, they will proudly let you know.

 For a probiotic to work, the bacteria have to be alive and active.
 Probiotics, however, are living organisms, and like all living organisms, are sensitive to the elements; if they aren’t treated properly, they can be damaged or killed.

 How can you know if a product contains ‘live’ cultures?

 You need to put your trust in the brand.
 Look for a reputable brand that uses rigorous controls and measures to guarantee the potency of the product right up to the expiry date, not the manufacture date as many brands do.